 @StringRes, @DrawableRes, @ColorRes

 While coding, mobile developers often refer to resources of strings, images, etc. Using resource annotations, you can enforce the typed text.
 For instance, by adding the resource annotation @ColorRes you will get the framework warning if you try to enter the color code instead of the reference to resource ID.
-Without annotation IDE doesn’t react because the code and the reference to resource ID are the expected types of int.
+Without the annotation, IDE doesn’t react because the code and the reference to resource ID are the expected types of int.

 • ColorInt Annotation